lyjsp/sbvrtest/README.md

 ## Default Configuration

-- The default word list is:
+- The default word list is (number of letter for each word has to be consistent, otherwise error will be thrown when the server start):
   ```
   HELLO, WORLD, QUITE, FANCY, FRESH, PANIC, CRAZY, BUGGY, SCARE
   ```